jordanhoare/clustering-customer-segments/README.md

 - [ ] embed powerbi dashboard
 - [ ] link a fastapi form to submit to db to store new data
 - [ ] CI/CD (automate data submission so that dashboard batch processes)
-- [ ] host via Heroku for a live demo capability

 </br>